aicheye/lowballm/README.md

 ## Logs & Results

-Run manifests are saved to `public/logs/` with timestamps.
-Each manifest contains run parameters, agent configs, and outcome metrics useful for analysis.
+Run manifests are generated to `public/logs/` by the benchmark runners.
+This folder is now ignored by Git to avoid bloating the repository with large historical runs.
+To inspect recent runs, open the `public/logs/` files on your machine after running a benchmark.

 ## Development